borneelphukan/Smart-Surveillance-with-Face-Recognition/README.md

 # SMART SURVEILLANCE SYSTEM USING FACIAL RECOGNITION SYSTEM (PROJECT IDEATION)

-## Introduction
+## Abstract

-Security surveillance has always been a prime necessity, especially in criminal prone zones.
-However, the recent changing trend in the surveillance system has proved that a security camera with the added advantage of recognizing the person on the frame is more preferable to the traditional security cameras.
-These make the process of tracking culprits easier for the authorities.
-Therefore through this project we have come up with a surveillance software powered by deep learning which uses the combination of a per-trained Neural Network Model and Support Vector Classifier to detect the face of the person in frame and classify them according to the face data currently stored in the system.
+Surveillance System has always been around us and with the increase in global crime rate and unlawful activities, it has become very mandatory that these surveillance systems be fitted with some technology that has the capability to detect and identify the person commiting the activity.
+Although multiple detection system has been developed using basic software engineering methodologies, the model proposed here makes a Deep Learning approach to the problem and makes use of OpenFace Neural Network Architecture for the purpose of detecting, identifying and tracking the person on frame.
+Through this project, we would like to present a comprehensive study of all the researches done on OpenFace Neural Network, compare it with other face recognition system and provide a structured explanation of the implementation of OpenFace neural network in creating a smart surveillance system.

+**Keywords**: FaceNet, OpenFace, LFW Dataset, SVM Classifier, Embeddings Extraction, Triplet Loss

 ## Structure